Belgium organised its last local elections on 14 October 2012.

 - Download the REGISTRATION FORM --- FRENCH - DUTCH.

-- Complete the form and submit it to your municipality before 31 July 2012.
+- Complete the form and submit it to your municipality before a spefic date, usually three months before election day.
 You can return the document by post.
 Click here for the addresses of 19 municipalities.

 - The form is available in French and Dutch.
 In the Brussels Region you can complete it in both languages, in Flanders you have to complete it in Dutch and in Wallonia in French.